plugna/acos/README.txt

 We would like to thank the WordPress community and its contributors for their invaluable work in creating and maintaining the WordPress platform.

+== Future TODOs ==
+* Add option for enabling CSS style of the admin bar on the front end.

 == Changelog ==

 = 1.2 =